Next-generation multi-fluid hydrodynamic model for RHIC BES: The model

 such that when the relative velocities of the fluids become small enough, the friction between them vanishes.
 Here, $\Delta V$ is the typical thermal velocity of particles within the fluid.

 Other ingredients of Eq.~(\ref{eq:Falpha}) warrant a more thorough explanation:

 $\blacksquare$ Scalars $\rho_\alpha^\xi$ represent effective densities of constituents of the projectile and target fluids in their respective rest frames.
 When the energy density of a fluid corresponds to hadronic phase, the fluid is dominated by baryons, therefore we equate $\rho_\alpha^\xi$ to net baryon density.
-When the energy density of a fluid corresponds to the quark-gluon phase, we associate the scalar density with the sum densities of quarks, antiquarks and gluons.
+When the energy density of a fluid corresponds to the quark-gluon phase, we associate the density with the sum densities of quarks, antiquarks and gluons.
 Furthermore, the sum is multiplied by a factor 1/3 to take into account that quarks and gluons have smaller cross-sections than nucleons, as predicted by the additive quark model \cite{Lipkin:1965fu}.
-This leads to the following formula for the scalar density:
+This leads to the following formula for the effective density:

 Here, $\rho_\alpha^b$, $\rho_\alpha^q$ and $\rho_\alpha^g$ are densities of net baryons, quarks, and gluons, respectively.
 Furthermore, we add scaling parameters (functions) $\xi_h$ and $\xi_q$, which will be discussed later in Sec.~\ref{sec:results-ft}.
+Note that the effective densities appear only in the friction terms, introduced below, and thus the $s_{pt}$-dependence can be actually attributed to the latter.
 The quark and gluon densities are not evolved in the hydrodynamic code, therefore we reconstruct them using local temperature and baryon chemical potential in the limit of massless quarks and gluons \cite{Vogt:2007zz}:

 where the light-quark chemical potential is $\mu_q=\mu_{\rm B}/3$.

 $\blacksquare$ $\sigma_{P/E}$ are cross-sections defined as

 In this way, $\sigma_P$ and $\sigma_E$ correspond to longitudinal momentum transport and energy transport, respectively.